luanteylo/web_telli/README.md

 # WEB_TELLI

-A simple client-server example using json and cherrypy library
+A simple client-server example using json and the cherrypy library

 ## Getting Started